-If you find it difficult to post regularly, creating an editorial schedule for your blog may be a good idea.
+Creating an editorial schedule for your blog may be a good idea if you find it difficult to post regularly.
 This calendar will allow you to structure the process to suit you and your team.
 It’s also a good idea to refresh your old blog entries now and again to keep them fresh.

 To wrap it up.